Where should I send my patients to write a review?

 You CAN’T ask for reviews:

 Yelp wants their reviews to be completely organic.
-If you have a review management software program that plops people in the exact right place to leave a review, you should probably leave Yelp off that list.
+If you have a dental reputation management software program that plops people in the exact right place to leave a review, you should probably leave Yelp off that list.
 If Yelp catches wind that you’re soliciting reviews, they’re going to bury your listing in their search results as punishment for disobeying their policies.
 It’s their house, their rules.

 The official communication sounds something like this: